Battle of Baekgang: Retrospective discussions

 In recent times, many scholars are puzzled over the reasons behind Yamato going through much effort to protect Paekche, a foreign kingdom.
 Author Bruce Batten remarked:

 "Why the Japanese should have thrown themselves with such vigor into a war that, if not quite an intramural Korean conflict, had at least no direct bearing on Japanese territory, is not easy to answer."

 The battle, as well as all the preparation behind it, is believed to illustrate (aside from any other documentation) the strong ties between Yamato Japan and Paekche of Korea transcending the usual interstate military, political, or economic interests.
 Linguist J. Marshall Unger suggests, based on linguistic evidence, that Paekche could represent a remnant proto-Japanese or para-Japanese community, which had stayed behind on the Korean peninsula after the Yayoi migrations, but still maintained a conscious connection to the Yayoi people and their descendants.
 Regardless, the phenomenon of elite refugees fleeing political conflict on the peninsula and settling in Yamato had been recurring in waves since at least the 5th century.

 Another theory is that Yamato wanted to keep an ally on the Korean peninsula that was on good terms with them.
 Following the Silla–Goguryeo and Kaya–Paekche–Wa War and with the fall of Kaya confederacy to Silla in 562, the Yamato Kingship must have faced a dilemma on whether or not to participate in a full-scale war, something Japan never experienced prior to the Battle of Baekgang.
-However, since Silla-Wa hostility was at its all-time high and with Kaya gone, Yamato ultimately decided to aide Paekche, their last remaining ally in East Asia, and reinstate Buyeo Pung, the last heir of Paekche as king.
+However, since Silla-Wa hostility was at its all-time high and with Kaya gone, Yamato ultimately decided to aid Paekche, their last remaining ally in East Asia, and reinstate Buyeo Pung, the last heir of Paekche as king.
 However, this preparation did not come easy within Japan.
 Prior to the Isshi incident, the most powerful clan, the Soga clan, was reluctant about participating in foreign battles, and it was only when Prince Naka no Ōe (Emperor Tenji) and Nakatomi no Kamatari (Fujiwara no Kamatari) assassinated Soga no Iruka and came into power did Japan become proactive in aiding Paekche.
 In fact, due to much overlap within historical records, recent analysis theorize that Buyeo Pung and Fujiwara no Kamatari were the same individual, hence why they were heavily invested in reviving Paekche despite all odds.